Skip Navigation or Skip to Content

 • Establish project teams and set them up for success

-• Provide numerous opportunities for questions, answers, and feedback
+• Offer numerous opportunities for questions, answers, and feedback

 • Share best practices for virtual etiquette and engagement

-• Maintain progress on individual leadership development plans and meet one on one with coach
+• Maintain progress on individual leadership development plans and meet one-on-one with a coach

 • Reinforce leadership concepts learned in IPS1